 Meaning

-In the quote “It is a matter of public shame that while we have now commemorated our hundredth anniversary, not one in every ten children attending Public schools throughout the colonies is acquainted with a single historical fact about Australia.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that adaptability helps us grow.
+The message behind “It is a matter of public shame that while we have now commemorated our hundredth anniversary, not one in every ten children attending Public schools throughout the colonies is acquainted with a single historical fact about Australia.” revolves around life.
+It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.

 Theme